-The person-level weight PERWT01F was developed in several stages.
-Person-level weights for Panels 5 and 6 were created separately.
-The weighting process for each panel included an adjustment for nonresponse over time and poststratification.
-Poststratification was achieved initially by controlling to Current Population Survey (CPS) population estimates based on five variables.
-The five variables used in the establishment of the initial person-level poststratification control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-A 2001 composite weight was then formed by multiplying each weight from Panel 5 by the factor (1/3) and each weight from Panel 6 by the factor (2/3).
+The person-level weight PERWT02F was developed in several stages.
+Person-level weights for Panels 6 and 7 were created separately.
+The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
+The calibration was initially accomplished separately for each panel by raking the corresponding sample weights to Current Population Survey (CPS) population estimates based on five variables.
+The five variables used in the establishment of the initial person-level control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
+A 2002 composite weight was then formed by multiplying each weight from Panel 6 by the factor .55 and each weight from Panel 7 by the factor .45.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
-The composite weight was then poststratified to the same set of CPS-based control totals.
-When poverty status information derived from income variables became available, a final poststratification was done on the previously established weight variable.
-Control totals were established based on poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables.
+The composite weight was again raked to the same set of CPS-based control totals.
+When poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
+Control totals were established using poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five variables used in the previous calibrations.

-3.2.1 MEPS Panel 5 Weight
+3.2.1 MEPS Panel 6 Weight

-The person-level weight for MEPS Panel 5 was developed using the 2000 full year weight for an individual as a "base" weight for survey participants present in 2000.
-For key, in-scope respondents who joined an RU some time in 2001 after being out-of-scope in 2000, the 2000 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2001.
-These control figures were derived by scaling back the population totals obtained from the March 2001 CPS to reflect the December 2001 CPS estimated population distribution across age and sex categories as of December 2001.
-Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2001 is 280,791,812.
-Key, responding persons not in-scope on December 31, 2001 but in-scope earlier in the year retained, as their final Panel 5 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 6 was developed using the 2001 full year weight for an individual as a "base" weight for survey participants present in 2001.
+For key, in-scope respondents who joined an RU some time in 2002 after being out-of-scope in 2001, the 2001 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as raking to population control figures for December 2002.
+These control figures were derived by scaling back the population totals obtained from the March 2002 CPS to reflect the December 2002 CPS estimated population distribution across age and sex categories as of December 2002.
+Variables used in the establishment of person-level control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, Asian but non-Hispanic, and other); sex; and age.
+Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2002 is 284,568,843.
+Key, responding persons not in-scope on December 31, 2002 but in-scope earlier in the year retained, as their final Panel 6 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 6 Weight
+3.2.2 MEPS Panel 7 Weight